h-parks/dactyl-keyboard/README.md

 * wider bezels to accommodate mounting hardware.
 * more column stagger.
 * separation of top plate from top case.
+* post-processing of top case STL files in Blender

 ## Assembly